 You have stated that you wish to take a medication for your symptoms of bacterial vaginitis/vaginosis.
 Metronidazole Gel, which you are to insert 1 applicator full vaginally each night for 5 nights, will decrease the overgrowth of this bacteria that commonly lives in the vagina.
 Signs of this infection include painless, foul-smelling discharge without itching or burning with urination.
 Bacterial vaginosis should not cause pain or discomfort during intercourse and cannot be transmitted between male/female sexual partners.
 It can be transferred between female/female sexual partners, but colonization does not mean overgrowth.
 It is the overgrowth of this bacteria, which is not harmful to your body, that causes the change in discharge with odor.

-[Subscription customers only] You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
-However, you may request a refill early by logging into your Account (Subscriptions > Next Refill).
+You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
+You may request a refill early by logging into your Account (Subscriptions > Next Refill).

 It is not wise to continue taking successive courses of antibiotics for any condition, particularly BV.
 Metronidazole has a black box warning issued by the FDA that it can be carcinogenic (cancer-causing), and is recommended against “unnecessary use”.
 Additionally, Recurrent antibiotics can result in bacterial mutation, even in other parts of your body, and can contribute to antibacterial resistance.